Leroyal/DT-DIGITAX-MOBILE/README.md

 <a name="http-stack"></a>
 ### HTTP Stack

-1. OkHttp: OkHTTP is an open source project designed to be an efficient HTTP client.
+OkHTTP is an open source project designed to be an efficient HTTP client.
 It supports the SPDY protocol.
 SPDY is the basis for HTTP 2.0 and allows multiple HTTP requests to be multiplexed over one socket connection.